Tickmill Review

 Is Tickmill safe?

 Tickmill is considered Trusted, with an overall Trust Score of 86 out of 99.
 Tickmill is not publicly traded and does not operate a bank.
-Tickmill is authorised by two Tier-1 regulators (Highly Trusted), one Tier-2 regulator (Trusted), zero Tier-3 regulators (Average Risk), and one Tier-4 regulator (High Risk).
+Tickmill is authorised by two Tier-1 regulators (Highly Trusted), two Tier-2 regulator (Trusted), zero Tier-3 regulators (Average Risk), and one Tier-4 regulator (High Risk).
 Tickmill is authorised by the following Tier-1 regulators: Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC), and regulated in the European Union via the MiFID passporting system.
 Learn more about Trust Score or see where the different Tickmill entities are regulated.

 Feature |